grojar/Petrophysical-Analysis-using-Phyton/README.md

 - DATA:
-  - LAS files were released by Equinor
+  - All LAS files used here were released by Equinor
   - CSV files released (link to downolad in the notebook)

 - JUPYTER NOTEBOOK FILES: